-For substantially all of the counterparty credit risk arising from OTC derivatives and securities financing transactions, we use internal models to calculate the distribution of exposure upon which the EAD calculation is based, in accordance with the IMM.
+For substantially all of the counterparty credit risk arising from OTC derivatives, exchange-traded derivatives and securities financing transactions, we use internal models to calculate the distribution of exposure upon which the EAD calculation is based, in accordance with the IMM.
 The models estimate Expected Exposures (EE) at various points in the future using risk factor simulations.
-The model parameters are derived from historical data using the most recent three-year period.
+The model parameters are derived from historical and implied market data using the most recent three-year period as well as a stressed three-year period.
 The models also estimate the Effective Expected Positive Exposure (EEPE) over the first year of the portfolio, which is the time-weighted average of non-declining positive credit exposure over the EE simulation.
 In accordance with the Basel III Advanced Rules, we calculate two EEPEs: one based on stressed conditions and one based on unstressed conditions.
 For the stressed EEPE calculation, the model is re-calibrated using historical market parameters from a period of stress as identified by elevated credit spreads for our counterparties.
 Both stressed and unstressed EAD are calculated by multiplying the EEPE by a standard regulatory factor of 1.4.
-Our RWAs calculated in accordance with the

-IMM are the greater of the RWAs based on the stressed or unstressed EEPE.
+Our RWAs calculated in accordance with the IMM are the greater of the RWAs based on the stressed or unstressed EEPE.